nickbrowndev/pheonix/phoenix-project.md

 Categorising the work is important when it comes to prioritising the work.

+## Plant Manufacturing
+A manufacturing plant is a system.
+Raw materials start one side and a million things need to go just right for it to leave as finished goods as scheduled on the other side.
+Everything works togehter.
+If any work center is warring with the other work centers, especially if Manufacturing is at war with Engineering, every inch of progress will be a struggle.

+It's important to stop thinking like a work center supervisor.
+You need to think bigger, like a plant manager, or better yet as the designer of the plant and its processes.
+They look at the flow of work, identify the constraints and use every possible technology and bit of process knowledge to ensure work is performed effectively and efficiently.

+In manufacturing, *takt* time is the cycle time to keep up with customer demand.
+If any operation takes longer than the takt time, you will not be able to keep up with demand.
+When you can't deliver, it means the cycle time of some critical operation is greater than the takt time, and is the reason for not keeping up with demand.

+To resolve this, a feedback loop needs to be created that goes all the way back to the earliest parts of product definition, design and development - or possibly even earlier.
+Removal of this constraint is key.
+Examples:
+* Toyota re-engineered their hood-stamping machine, preparations and processes to bring the changeover time from three days to 10 minutes.
+* Manufacturing plant combining their painting and curing machines into one machine, eliminating 30 manual error-prone steps, eliminating set up time and achieving single-piece flow.

+This resulted in the following benefits:
+* throughput went up dramatically
+* when defects were found, they were fixed immediately and other parts of the batch didn't have to be scrapped
+* WIP was reduced and work centers didn't overproduce products which sat in the queue of the next work center
+* order lead times were cut from a month to a week.
+* stock levels were reduced due to increased agility.

+For software, you need to reduce your changeover time and enable faster deployments.
+Allspaw and Hammond ran the IT Operations and Engineering groups at Flickr.
+They had worked it up to doing ten deployements a day.
+They taught us that Dev and Ops working together, along with QA and the business, are a super-tribe that can achieve amazing things.
+He also knew that until code is in production, no value is being generated, and it's merely WIP stuck in the system.
+By reducing batch sizes, enabling fast feature flow.
+This was done by ensuring environments were always available when they were needed.
+He automated the build and deployment process, recognising that infrastructure could be treated as code, just like the application that Deployment ships.
+That enabled a one-step environment creation and deployment procedure (just like painting and curing procedure above).

+To realise these benefits, you need to create a deployment pipeline.
+That's your entire value stream from code check-in to production.
+You need to get everything in version control.
+Everything.
+Not just code, but everything required to build the environment.
+Then you need to automate the entire environment creation process.
+You need a deployment pipeline where you can create test and production environments, and then deploy code into them, entirely on demand.
+That's how you reduce your set-up times and eliminate errors, so you can finally match what-ever rate of change Development sets the tempo at.

+This is to enable business agility, not raw speed.
+It's about how good you are at detecting and responding to changes in the market and being able to take larger and more calculated risks.

 ## What is a Work Center?
 Work centers are where work is done, and workers support them.
 When a worker is supporting too many work centers at once they are the constraint, because the work centers cannot then work in parallel.
 Work Centers are made up of four things: